Bill Watch List / 2026 Session

 - HB649 – Equal Educational Opportunity Enforcement Act – 2026

-2/6/2026 Government, Labor, and Elections Committee Hearing: 2/24 at 1:00 p.m. – Gives the Maryland Commission on Civil Rights authority to investigate and enforce bans on discrimination and retaliation in educational institutions, allows individuals to file complaints or lawsuits.
+3/27/2026 – Passed House – Hearing 4/01 – Results Pending – Gives the Maryland Commission on Civil Rights authority to investigate and enforce bans on discrimination and retaliation based on gender identity and sexual orientation in public and non-religious educational institutions.

 Free Speech Related Bills: